wilvn10/Bukalapak_pretest/README.md

-# Bukalapak_pretest
-my Bukalapak Pre-test answer
+# Bukalapak Selenium Automation Test
+Web automation test using Selenium and application test automation using Appium

+Written in python